 - comply with laws, regulations and codes that bind us, and assist government or law enforcement agencies.
 For example, various Australian laws may require or authorise us to obtain information about you, such as:

-- the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and other anti-money laundering legislation (for example, for identity verification);
+- the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and other anti-money laundering legislation (for example, for identity verification and employee due diligence);

 - the National Consumer Credit Protection Act 2009 (Cth);